Police just got more power to seize peoples' property

-Attorney General Jeff Sessions just made it a lot easier for police to seize cash and property from people suspected ─ but not necessarily charged with or convicted ─ of crimes.
+Attorney General Jeff Sessions just made it easier for police to seize cash and property from people suspected ─ but not necessarily charged with or convicted ─ of crimes.

 Two dozen states have made it harder for authorities to take property from suspects without first securing criminal convictions.
 Three have outlawed it entirely, according to the Institute for Justice, a nonprofit that advocates for reform.